kaylacasale/social-net/README.md

     - request body:
         1) thoughtText
         2) username
-        3) userId (referencing User; stored in associated user's thoughts array field)
+        3) userId (stored in associated user's thoughts array field)

 ![POST a new thought](assets/POST-a-thought.png "POST route to create a new thought")